Close up of green and blue bag stacked on top of each other

 It features an extremely durable structure (perfect for lugging around cartons of milk and tins of beans), as well as a stylish design that elevates the typical shopping bag.
 And who doesn’t want to look good while browsing the aisles for produce?

-The Universal Bag will be available in multiple Asda and Co-op stores across the UK, following editions unveiled in Sainsbury’s, Waitrose and Selfridges Food Halls.
+The Universal Bag will be available in multiple supermarkets across the UK, following editions unveiled in Sainsbury’s, Waitrose and Selfridges Food Halls.
 The design, a reusable bag with a striped handle, is the same structurally but comes in different colours to better reflect each retailer’s identity.

 When & Where Can You Get The Universal Bag?

-You can grab your own Universal Bag in Asda and Co-op stores from the end of February and March respectively.
-The bags will retail for £10 each.
+The Asda and Co-op Universal Bags hit stores earlier this year, in February and March respectively.
+The bags retailed for £10 each.

 Will There Be More Bags?